leptonquark/Minecraft-BCBT-Coop/readme.md

 *- Abstract from the report*

-# Results

-## Animations
+# Animations

-These animations show comparisons between Algorithm 1 and Algorithm 3.
+The animations below show comparisons between Algorithm 1 and Algorithm 3 in two different scenarios:

 ### Placing fence posts in a flat world with trees